cycle/docs/relation/morphed.md

 ---         | ---    | ----
 load        | lazy/eager | Relation load approach (default `lazy`)
-cascade     | bool   | Automatically save related data with parent entity, defaults to `true` nullable    | bool   | Defines if relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in parent entity, defaults to primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` morphKey    | string | Name of key to store related entity role (by default `{relationName}_role` morphKeyLength | int | The lenght of morph key, defaults to 32 indexCreate | bool   | Create an index on morphKey and innerKey, defaults to `true`
+cascade     | bool   | Automatically save related data with parent entity, defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in parent entity defaults to the primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` morphKey    | string | Name of key to store related entity role (by default `{relationName}_role` morphKeyLength | int | The length of morph key defaults to 32 indexCreate | bool   | Create an index on morphKey and innerKey, defaults to `true`

-> As in case with `belongsToMorphed` FKs are not supported.
+> As in the case with `belongsToMorphed` FKs are not supported.
 You can query or eager load this relation as any other relation types.

 ### MorphedHasMany
 Declared the ability to own the entity from multiple entity types (example post/article has comments).
-The relation must point to entity role or class.
+The relation must point to an entity role or class.

 ```php
 /** @Entity */